Taxes/Social Security Committee Goals

 - Exclude Certain Student Loan Debt from Taxes

-- Amend the Internal Revenue Code to exclude from the gross income of any cosigner of a student loan of a veteran who dies from a service connected disability any amount attributable to the discharge of the indebtedness on such loan
+- Amend the Internal Revenue Code to exclude from the gross income of any cosigner or estate of a veteran who has a student loan forgiven in any tax year due to death or disability up to the amount attributable to the discharge of the indebtedness of such loan

 - Exempt Children Who Receive a Survivor Benefit Plan (SBP) Annuity from the Alternative Minimum Tax (AMT)